Thermodynamics of computations with absolute irreversibility, unidirectional transitions, and stochastic computation times: Introduction

-As we show in this work, the right-hand side of Eq.~\eqref{eq:3} gives a universal lower bound not only for the intrinsic mismatch cost of the computation but also for the underlying average entropy production incurred by the computer.
-In particular, for the case of a stationary reference ($r=\pi$, with $\pi'=\pi$) $\langle\Sigma(\T)\rangle$, equals the average (discrete-time) nonadiabatic entropy production~\cite{esposito2010three,hatano2001steady}.
+As we show in this paper, the right-hand side of Eq.~\eqref{eq:3}, which sums up the net effects of time-asymmetry and absolute irreversibility, gives a universal lower bound not only for the intrinsic mismatch cost of the computation but also for the underlying average entropy production incurred by the computer.
+Moreover, for the particular case of a stationary reference distribution ($r=\pi$, with $\pi'=\pi$) $\langle\Sigma(\T)\rangle$, equals the average (discrete-time) nonadiabatic entropy production~\cite{esposito2010three,hatano2001steady}.